dpsitcouncil/site/src/events/fps.md

 times: TBD
 venue: Online
 description: For all the gamers out there, the FPS event is your arena with different game categories.
-Huddle up your team or romp solo, this is your chance to win big!
+Huddle up your team, this is your chance to win big!
 rules: >-
   1. There aren’t any gun or agent exclusions, everything will work as a normal competitive game.